Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `lastUsedAlembic`

+*Read-only*.
 The last used alchemy alembic.

 **Returns**: